Toast vs Square: Which POS System Is Worth Your Money?

 • Operations that need 24/7 support without paying $149/month for it

 Toast’s strength is depth.
-If you need to fire courses to the kitchen in sequence, track food waste by ingredient, split checks six ways, and sync menus across three locations — Toast handles all of that natively.
-You’ll pay more, but you won’t need a patchwork of third-party apps to make it work.
+If you need to fire courses to the kitchen in sequence, track food waste by ingredient, split checks six ways, and sync menus across three locations, Toast handles all of that natively.
+You’ll pay more and commit to a contract, but you won’t need a patchwork of third-party apps to make it work.

 Try Toast Free Demo